Frequently Asked Questions

 Q6.
 Can Misoprostol be used if I am HIV positive or have AIDS?

 A: HIV positive women can use Misoprostol safely.
-HIV positive women may be at a bit higher risk of infection and anemia.
-Iron pills may be given for anemia.
+HIV positive women may be at a bit higher risk of infection and anaemia.
+Iron pills may be given for anaemia.
 Antibiotics may be used to prevent infection.

 Q7.
 I had an abortion but the pregnancy test is still positive.
 What should I do?